-It’s real easy to get caught up in being the next who’s who, especially as an artist.
+It’s real easy to get caught up in being the next who’s who, especially as an artist or creative.
 It seems our work, our presence, our very being is compared to someone else.
 “With your voice, you could be the next James Earl Jones?” or “You look like Morris Chestnut!”

 “Originality is nothing but judicious imitation.
 The most original writers borrowed one from another,” wrote Voltaire, at the same time, Julian Schnabel claimed that “personalization is the only originality.”
 Though outwardly conflicting, if either is correct, then the path to success is not as complicated as we may think.
 Just be you, and/or borrow from the greats.
 Regardless, if being ourselves is original, then reinvention of prior success is without doubt its complement.

 Do you see successful people in film, on stage, and on TV that look like you?
 What about dancers with moves like yours?